 We know this is not strictly free market capitalism, but it is the truth about the situation.
 America, Europe and other nations are paying the price right now for this mistake with a serious loss of jobs, and with other problems.

 DEVELOPMENT PROGRAMS ARE PART OF THE MERIT SYSTEM

 Any program or regimen that forces a person to follow rules and restrictions to improve their health can be viewed as part of the merit system.
 In other words, spending the time and energy necessary to buy the right food, cook your food properly, going to bed early, and doing the healing and development procedures is part of the merit system.

 This is a hidden benefit of development, as compared to just visiting the doctor and popping a pill or having an operation to solve your health problems.

 TYPES OF FAULTY THINKING, FAULTY SPEAKING AND FAULTY ACTION

 WHAT IF I DON’T KNOW WHAT TO THINK, TO SAY OR TO DO?

-Ignorance is actually not a good excuse, although it is better to be ignorant than to be malicious.
+Ignorance is not a good excuse for not acting properly, especially since you are reading this website.
+However, it is better to be ignorant than to be malicious.
 This means that it is better to simply not know how to act, speak or think, than it is to intentionally deceive or somehow harm others with your thoughts, words, and deeds.